 5.2.3.3 ReportData Output

 Many X-Functions generate multiple output vectors in the form of a ReportData object.
-Typically, a ReportData object is associated with a worksheet, such as the Fit Curves output from the NLFit X-Function.
-Consider, for example, the output from the fft1 X-Function:
+Typically, a ReportData object is associated with a worksheet.
+Usually by default, it's the new sheet of same workbook as input data.